shred/acme4j/src/site/markdown/provider.md

 A client provider implements the [`AcmeProvider`](./apidocs/org/shredzone/acme4j/provider/AcmeProvider.html) interface, but usually it is easier to extend [`AbstractAcmeProvider`](./apidocs/org/shredzone/acme4j/provider/AbstractAcmeProvider.html) and implement only these two methods:

 * `accepts(URI)` checks if the client provider is accepting the provided URI.
 Usually it would be an URI like `acme://example.com`.
 Note that the `http` and `https` schemes are reserved for the generic provider and cannot be used by other providers.
-* `resolve(URI)` parses that URI and returns the corresponding URI of the directory service.
+* `resolve(URI)` parses that URI and returns the corresponding URL of the directory service.

 The `AcmeProvider` implementation needs to be registered with Java's `ServiceLoader`.
 In the `META-INF/services` path of your project, create a file `org.shredzone.acme4j.provider.AcmeProvider` and write the fully qualified class name of your implementation into that file.

 When _acme4j_ tries to connect to an acme URI, it first invokes the `accepts(URI)` method of all registered `AcmeProvider`s.
-Only one of the providers must return `true` for a successful connection. _acme4j_ then invokes the `resolve(URI)` method of that provider, and connects to the directory URI that is returned.
+Only one of the providers must return `true` for a successful connection. _acme4j_ then invokes the `resolve(URI)` method of that provider, and connects to the directory URL that is returned.

 The connection fails if none or more than one `AcmeProvider` implementations `accept` the acme URI.